-While some telephone receivers produce a magnetic field strong enough to activate the Phone Now function, other telephone receivers require an additional magnet to be placed on the telephone receiver.
+While some telephone receivers produce a magnetic field strong enough to activate the PhoneNow function, other telephone receivers require an additional magnet to be placed on the telephone receiver.
 In order to place the PhoneNow magnet properly:

-- 1. Clean the telephone receiver thoroughly. - 2.
-Hold the telephone vertically, in a position similar to when making a telephone call. - Place the magnet just below the telephone receiver.
+- 2. Hold the telephone vertically, in a position similar to when making a telephone call. - Place the magnet just below the telephone receiver.
 If necessary, move the magnet to another position to improve ease of use and comfort while speaking.